-

 Excess Luggage Transfer between Cortina & Belluno

-Please note that packed lunches, tourist taxes (where applicable) and rifugio showers (which cost €3-6) are not included.
+Not Included: packed lunches, tourist taxes (where applicable), and rifugio showers (if applicable, approx.€4)

 Optional Extras

-4-Star hotel – for the first and last nights – contact us for details.
+4-Star hotel – for the first and last nights.
+Contact us for details.

 Travel